TransmodelEcosystem/EUDIT/wiki/use-cases/inputs/urban-transport-points.md

 1. The TRANSPORT CUSTOMER has brought a product A last week but it is the wrong product for what he wants to do.
 He conects to his customer account on his applciation.
 2. He requests for the reimboursment of the product A as it is allowed in the aftersales condition (not used, not stated).
 3. He wants with this amount buy the new product B more adapted to his needs.
 So ha adds the pass B in his basket abd pays only the difference between the 2 prices (if product B is with higer price).

+After-sales types amanged by Urban transport
+1 : reimboursement : the operator can reimboursement any card or support or contract following the vending conditions 2 : renouvellement : the operator produces a new support with the same data as the old one (contracts, ABT IDs, ) 3 : reconstitution : when a support is damaged, the orpator can reconstitute the support with the encoded contracts (support et contrat)
+4 : mise en liste noire (application transport) : when the card or the contract has been robbed, the operator can set in blacklist a support or a conatract or both.
+5 : restitution : can be a support or a consigne.
+The physical support is given to an agent that register the support as retruned.
+The consigne can be given back toi the customer if there is.
+5 : mise en liste de suspension (contrat) : temporaire (until an unpaid sale is regularized) /definitive (when the operator do not want this contract to be used) / periodique (with a period : by example, for the summer period)
+6 : verrouillage (ADH)
+7 : Demande de clôture dossier client : data suppression + suspension of contracts 8 : Régularisation - PAS DE MOTIF : the customer pays an unpaid instalment and his can use his contract again 10 : Dédommagement : something decided by the oprator 11 : Sortie de la liste des contrats à débloquer
+18 : Invalidation de support ABT : the CB2D has his security keyx revoked so it cannot be unsed again Detach and attach : a supprot can be detached from the customer account and attached to another customer account Update a support : the data encoded inside the contactless card are updated : change of type of user (anonymous, nominative, declarative), change of user social status)
+Résilisation d'un contract a prélèvements : the customer wants to end the paymentTerms and no more use un abonnement avec prélèvements